bhollis/maruku/tests/unittest/list2.md

 This is the second paragraph in the list item.
 You're only required to indent the first line.
 Lorem ipsum dolo sit amet, consectetuer adipiscing elit

+\item other

 \end{itemize}

-*** Output of to_s ***
+*** Output of to_md ***
-This is a list item with two paragraphs.This is the second paragraph in the list item.
+-This is a list item with two paragraphs.
+This is the second paragraph in the list item.
 You're only required to indent the first line.
 Lorem ipsum dolo sit amet, consectetuer adipiscing elit
+-ther

 *** Output of to_s ***
 This is a list item with two paragraphs.This is the second paragraph in the list item.
 You're only required to indent the first line.
-Lorem ipsum dolo sit amet, consectetuer adipiscing elit
+Lorem ipsum dolo sit amet, consectetuer adipiscing elitother
 *** EOF ***